 Skip to main content

-I am an Associate Professor in the Department of Sociology, Anthropology, and Criminal Justice (Primary) and the Department of Urban-Global Health in the School of Public Health (Secondary) at Rutgers University.
+I am an Associate Professor in the Department of Sociology, Anthropology, and Criminal Justice (Primary) and the Department of Urban-Global Public Health in the School of Public Health (Secondary) at Rutgers University.
 I am the Director of Interpersonal Violence Research with the New Jersey Gun Violence Research Center and a faculty researcher with the Regional Gun Violence Research Consortium at the Rockefeller Institute of Government at SUNY.

 I earned my PhD in the Department of Sociology at Emory University in 2018, specializing in criminology and the sociology of health and illness under the direction of Dr. Robert Agnew.
 I aim to adopt a multidisciplinary approach to my research and teaching across criminology, sociology, public health, and public policy.